Home » Business Email Etiquette Articles » Guidelines for Forwarding Business Emails

 Legal Jeopardy

-In business, you have copyright, legal, and liability issues at play as well.
-This is why every business utilizing email should have a clear business email policy that all are aware of and agree to abide by.
+In business, you also have copyright, legal, and liability issues.
+This is why every business that utilizes email should have a clear business email policy that all employees are aware of and agree to abide by.

-The policy needs to clarify the details of what is expected when using company email and devices, including the procedures for what can and shouldn’t be forwarded.
+The policy must clarify what is expected when using company email and devices, including the procedures for forwarding what and what shouldn’t be.

 Business Courtesy & Professionalism

 How you handle the forwarding of business-related emails will reflect on you.
 For example, are you trustworthy, efficient, and detail-oriented?
-Other factors that may be considered are your level of professionalism, credibility, and ability to communicate clearly.
+Other factors that may be considered are your professionalism, credibility, and communication ability.

 Proceed accordingly.